 ‘In the navy’, is a song of village people.
 Of the small villages along the southern coast of the North Sea.
 A water people once united in the mythical Seven Sealands.
 And, a people who laid the foundations of two of history’s most impressive navies.
 That of England, and that of the Republic of the Seven United Netherlands.
-It comes as no surprise we are talking about Frisians.
+It shouldn’t come as a surprise we’re talking about Frisians.
 In spite of the Latin saying Frisia non cantat ‘Frisia does not sing’, they joyfully did sing: “In the navy.
 Yes, you can sail the seven seas!”

 It all started in the Dark Ages.
 Shortly after the great Roman Empire retreated south.
-Away from the North Sea and the wet delta of the rivers Scheldt, Meuse and Rhine.
+Away from the North Sea and the wet delta of the great rivers Scheldt, Meuse and Rhine.
 An area that had been flooded with seaborne raiders from especially the wider Wadden Sea area.
 They were Chauci, Frisians, Franks and Saxons.
-And raiding continued to be a serious threat until the Early Middle Ages.
+And raiding originating from this area continued to be a serious threat until the Early Middle Ages.

-The early-medieval answer of the coastal people of the shores of the North Sea, from the English, Flemish and Frisian shores to those of southern Scandinavia, was an early form of conscription.
-In Frisia, then an area stretching from Sincfala, roughly the current sea inlet the Zwin in Flanders, to the River Weser in Germany, this defence organisation was called heercogge, which can be translated as ‘war-ship’ or ‘war-cog’.
+The early-medieval answer to fight off piracy of the coastal people along the shores of the North Sea, from the English, Flemish and Frisian shores to those of southern Scandinavia, was an early form of conscription.
+In Frisia, then an area stretching from Sincfala, i.e. roughly the current sea inlet Zwin in Flanders, to the lower reaches of the river Weser in Germany, this defense organization was called heercogge, which can be translated as ‘war-ship’ or ‘war-cog’.
 The inhabitants of a district called a cogge had the obligation, when called upon in case of seaborn threats, to provide a warship with oarsmen annex warriors.
-Armed to the teeth, of course.
+Oarsmen armed to the teeth, of course.
 These ships were rowing boats, probably no sails, with about twenty to thirty men.

-In Frisia, the heercogge organisation was effective from Sincfala to the River Vlie.
-But probably in place also in the early-medieval Frisian colonies of region Nordfriesland, just south of the German-Danish border.
+In Frisia, the heercogge organization was effective from Sincfala to the mouth of the river Vlie.
+But probably in place also in the early-medieval Frisian colonies of modern region Nordfriesland, just south of the German-Danish border.
 Read more about the heercogge conscription and the trade settlements in Nordfriesland in our posts A Frontier known as Watery Mess: the Coast of Flanders and To the end where it all began: ribbon Ribe.

 Then, a few centuries later in the year 897, the Anglo-Saxon Chronicle mentions that king Alfred of Wessex has a shipshape naval fleet established with the purpose to counter the raids of the Danes, i.e. the Vikings.
 For this, Alfred relied heavily on the know-how, both in building war boats as in maritime warfare, of the sea people of Frisia.
-Alfred had a new type of ship designed which was a crossbred between the Danish and the Frisians ships.
+Alfred had a new type of ship designed which was a crossbred between Danish and Frisian ship types.
 These new boats were exceptionally long (possibly a Danish feature), steadier, had higher boards (possibly Frisian features), and could carry sixty oarsmen annex warriors.
-Quite an innovation when compared to the early cog ships of Frisia with only twenty to thirty oarsmen.
+Quite an innovation when compared to the early cog ships of Frisia with only twenty to thirty oarsmen till then.

 That Frisians were also manning these new Wessex ships, is known from the same entry in the Anglo-Saxon Chronicle.
 It was also in the same year 897 that skirmishes took place at the coast of the Isle of Wight and Devon.
-Not the yet the peaceful, flower power setting of the Jimi Hendrix’ concert on the Isle of Wight in the year 1970.
-No, according to the Chronicle in total sixty-two Frisians died fighting in service of the king of Wessex, and twice as many Danes were send to Davy Jones’ Locker.
+Not the yet the peaceful, Flower Power settings of the Jimi Hendrix’ concert on the Isle of Wight in the year 1970.
+No, according to the Chronicle in total sixty-two Frisians and English died fighting in service of the king of Wessex, and twice as many Danes were sent to Davy Jones’ Locker.
 In any case, a victory of Alfred.

-We even know the names of three Friesa ‘Frisian’ warriors of Alfred’s naval fleet, namely Æbbe, Æðelhere and Wulfheard.
+We even know the names of three Frisian warriors of Alfred’s naval fleet, namely Æbbe Friesa, Æðelhere Friesa, and Wulfheard Friesa.
 Why their names are specifically mentioned in the Chronicle is unclear, but presumably they were commanders.
 The fact their names were anglicized, albeit the differences between Frisian and English back then were minor, shouldn’t come as a surprise.
 It happened, and happens, everywhere.
 Check our post Happy Hunting Grounds in the Arctic to learn that seafarers from Nordfriesland enrolling on Dutch whaling ships, all received new, typical Dutch names.

 The marriage of Ælfthryth, daughter of king Alfred, with margrave Baldwin II of Flanders somewhere around the year 896, might have facilitated this cooperation between Frisians from Flanders and the English (Williams, Smith & Kirby 1991).
 Early sixth century, Frisians settled along the coast of Flanders.
 Therefore, Baldwin II was more or less immersed into the world and culture of the salty Frisians.
-A people hard to distinguish from pirates anyhow, and who had organised their maritime defence in accordance with the aforementioned heercogge conscription in the south of Frisia, what is now the coast of Flanders, too.
+A people hard to distinguish from pirates anyhow, and who had organized their maritime defense in accordance with the aforementioned heercogge conscription in the south of Frisia, what’s now the coast of Flanders, too.

-Furthermore, not long before the Battle at the Isle of Wight and the marriage between Ælfthryth and Baldwin II, the Frisians successfully had driven out the Vikings in the northeast of Frisia after the Battle of Norden in the year 884 (read our post A theelacht.
+Furthermore, not long before the Battle on the Isle of Wight and the marriage between Ælfthryth and Baldwin II, the Frisians successfully had driven out the Vikings in the northeast of Frisia after the Battle of Norden in the year 884 (read our post A Theelacht.
 What a great idea!).
 A year later, in 885, the same result was accomplished in the west of Frisia after the murder of Godfrid the Sea-King and the Battle at Herispich, current village Spijk, that followed (read our post The Abbey of Egmond and the Rise of the Gerulfings).
-Two battles that did not stay unnoticed in the region for sure.
+Two battles that for sure didn’t stay unnoticed in the region.

 So, Alfred was smart enough to make use of the experience with battling Vikings and other corsairs at sea, gained by the Frisians.
 Chances are these Frisians hired by Alfred came from the Flemish coastal plains.